xyshell/blog/source/_drafts/cfa-note.md

 criteria for a good benchmark

 - S: Specified in advance
-- A: Appropriate with style
+- A: Appropriate and consistent with the manager's investment style
 - M: Measurable
-- U: Unambiguous
+- U: Unambiguous, able to clearly identify the securities
-- R: Reflection of investment opinions
+- R: Reflective of current investment opinions
-- A: Accountable
+- A: Accountable, accepted by the manager
-- I: investible
+- I: Investible, possible to replicate passively

 ### Portfolio Reporting